Newborn and After Birth Care

 For information on immunization, contact your health care provider, Public Health Nurse or visit the Public Health Agency of Canada’s Immunization: The Safest Way to Protect Your Baby’s Health.

 Even after all the preparations you have made for the birth of your new baby, you may still have questions and need help.
 Please ask your nurse, doctor or midwife.

 - Birth Centre for information on health education programs on parenting and newborn care – contact [email protected]

 - Public Health Office / Nurse

-Sources of information on motherhood, breastfeeding concerns and postpartum health care are listed in your booklet Caring for Yourself and Baby After Giving Birth.
+Sources of information on parenthood, breast/chestfeeding concerns and postpartum health care are listed in your booklet Caring for Yourself and Baby After Giving Birth.